 IG is one of the most-recognized brokerage firms in the UK trading arena.
 It was first launched in 1974 – way before the growth of the online forex industry.
 These days, the IG online trading platform is highly extensive.
 The firm offers everything from share dealing services to CFD trading, and even spread betting.
 When it comes to its forex department, you will have access to almost 100 currency pairs.

 This includes all majors and minors, as well as heaps of exotics.
 This ensures that you have a trading pair to mirror your appetite for risk.
-Best of all, IG allows you to access each of its supported pairs in a commission-free manner.
-You will also find some super-competitive forex spreads at the platform.
+Notably, IG allows you to access each of its supported pairs in a commission-free manner.
+You will also find some competitive forex spreads at the platform.
 For example, EUR/USD and AUD/USD can be traded at 0.6 pips, and USD/JPY at 0.7 pips.
 GBP/USD and EUR/GBP can both be traded from just 0.9 pips.

 Much like in the case of Capital.com, using the spread betting facility at IG will allow you to shield your profits from capital gains tax.
 In terms of getting started at IG, you will need to meet a minimum deposit of £250.
 Supported payment methods include a debit/credit card or bank transfer.
 If opting for a credit card, you will incur a 0.5% charge with MasterCard and 1% with Visa.
 Finally, IG is licensed by multiple bodies – including the FCA.